Valeriy Brumel

-Valeriy Nikolayevich Brumel (Валерий Николаевич Брумель; 14 April 1942 – 26 January 2003) was a Russian high jumper.
+Valeriy Nikolayevich Brumel (Валерий Николаевич Брумель; 14 April 1942 – 26 January 2003) was a Soviet-Russian high jumper.
 The 1964 Olympic champion and multiple world record holder, he is regarded as one of the greatest athletes ever to compete in the high jump.
 His international career was ended by a motorcycle crash in 1965.

 Early life and education

 Brumel was born in a far eastern Siberian village to a family of geologists exploring the region.
+His father was of German descent.
 They later moved to Luhansk and taught at a local university.

 Athletic career

 Brumel took up the high jump at age 12 in Lugansk, coached by P. S. Shtein.
 Aged 16 he cleared 2 m using the then dominant straight-leg straddle technique.
 He improved his skills under the coaching of V. M. Dyachkov in Moscow.
 In 1960 he broke the USSR record, 2.17 m, and was selected to the Olympic team.
 At the 1960 Summer Olympics, he cleared the same height as the winner Robert Shavlakadze, but made more attempts and thus was awarded a silver medal.

 In 1961–1963 he broke his own world record in the high jump six times, improving it from 2.23 m to 2.28 m.
-He also won the high jump at the 1961 and 1963 Universiade, 1962 European Championships, the 1964 Summer Olympics and the USSR Championships of 1961–1963.
+He also won the high jump at the 1961 and 1963 Universiade, 1962 European Championships, the USSR Championships of 1961–1963, and the 1964 Summer Olympics.

 After going undefeated during the 1965 season, Brumel suffered a multiple fracture in his right foot in a motorcycle crash, and faced an amputation.
 He was operated on successfully by professor Gavriil Ilizarov with a new leg-lengthening procedure using his external fixator.
 Yet even after 29 surgeries, he could not fully recover.
 He retired in 1970 after jumping 2.06 m at local competitions.

 Retirement from athletics

 In retirement Brumel turned to acting and writing.
-He starred in the film Sport, Sport, Sport (1970) and wrote the script for Pravo na pryzhok (The right on a jump, 1973).
+He starred in the film Sport, Sport, Sport (1970) and wrote the script for Pravo na pryzhok (The Right to Jump, 1973).
 He also wrote numerous novels and plays, including the novel Don't Change Yourself (1979), which was translated into seven languages, and the libretto to Rauf Hajiyev's operetta Golden Caravel (Золотая каравелла).